 A developmental and reproductive toxicity study has been performed in female rabbits at a dose approximately 20 times the human dose (on mg/kg basis) and revealed no evidence of impaired female fertility or harm to the fetus due to Prevnar 13.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this vaccine should be used during pregnancy only if clearly needed.

 It is not known whether this vaccine is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Prevnar 13 is administered to a nursing woman.

-Safety and effectiveness of Prevnar 13 in children below the age of 6 weeks or on or after the 6th birthday have not been established.
+Safety and effectiveness of Prevnar 13 in children below the age of 6 weeks have not been established.

 Additional Prevnar 13 Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.